Baker Act: Inpatient involuntary placement

-Involuntary Outpatient Services
+Involuntary outpatient services

 The Baker Act has allowed for involuntary outpatient services.
 The criteria for involuntary outpatient services, as well as specifics about petitioning, the appointment of counsel, the continuance of hearings, and hearings, are specified in the Baker Act.
 Other phrases used historically or currently on a local or national level to describe this legal mechanism are involuntary outpatient commitment and assisted outpatient treatment or AOT.
 Note that while the phrase "involuntary outpatient services" is used in the Baker Act, the prior phrase that was used in the Baker Act to describe this legal mechanism, "involuntary outpatient placement," still appears on some forms and in the relevant Florida Administrative Code (65E-5.285).

 Resources, training and regulations

 The Florida Department of Children and Families makes resources available online for individuals and families to learn about the Baker Act and to access training about it.
 There was a 2023 Baker Act User Reference Guide published in the fall of 2023.
 Reports of data about involuntary examination are available at the Baker Act Reporting Center.
 Additional specifics about requirements for and carrying out the Baker Act are contained in Florida Administrative Code 65E-5, titled the "Mental Health Act Regulation," which some colloquially refer to as the "rule."
 Mandatory and suggested forms to use for various activities, as allowed in the Baker Act, are part of a subsection of this Florida Administrative Code, 65E-5.120.